carpentries/instructor-training/07-motivation.md

 (Live coding is great for this: typos let the class see you're not superhuman.)

-You can also emphasise that you want questions: you are not succeeding as a teacher if no one can follow your class, so you're asking students for their help to help you learn and improve.
+You can also emphasize that you want questions: you are not succeeding as a teacher if no one can follow your class, so you're asking students for their help to help you learn and improve.
 Remember,